chi-rb/chi-cloud/README.md

 cloud contexts list
 ```

-If you avoid the `list` part, will work yoo:
+If you avoid the `list` part, will work too:
 ```
 cloud contexts
 ```